whoistory/whoistory/README.md

 ----------
 I'm not a coder, so the code might need some improvements.
 Be gentle. :-)

-Let me know if you've found bugs, have feauture requests, or want to participate in this small project.
+Let me know if you've found bugs, have feature requests, or want to participate in this small project.

 IRD